- Purchase the complete Expat Arrivals India Guide (PDF)

 Gifts are appropriate but need not be too expensive.
 Give and accept gifts with the right hand or both hands and don't open them in front of the giver.
 Invitations to a business associate’s home for dinner are common.

 Greet business associates by shaking hands, usually with a light grip.
 Never use the left hand – it's considered unclean.
 Men should wait for female associates to initiate a greeting, as Indian men generally don't shake hands with women out of respect.
 If a female colleague doesn't initiate a greeting, a nod of the head will suffice.
-A customary greeting between Indians is saying 'Namaste' with palms pressed together, fingers pointed upwards and a slight bow of the head.
+In many parts of India and during formal occasions, the Hindu greeting of 'Namaste' can be used, with palms pressed together, fingers pointed upwards and a slight bow of the head.

 Business cards are commonly exchanged in greetings, given with the right hand.
 Business cards may be printed in English on the one side and Hindi on the other.

 Although women have held parliamentary positions as president and prime minister in India, women's political representation and participation have been low.
 This is true in business settings too, as women remain underrepresented in the Indian workplace.
 However, international businesswomen are generally treated as equals.